 The number of end users in your program is one of the most important considerations for which mobile data collection tool you use.
 Not all platforms are built for scale.
 If you need to scale your program, ask the technology vendor if they have projects at scale.
 This will give you a sense of whether scaling a project nationally is possible with their product.
 Our recommendation is to invest in a tool that can grow with your program so you are prepared at any stage.

 You should also be aware that certain tools limit the number of end users for lower-tier subscriptions, but may offer strong supervisory functionality for larger deployments on higher-tier accounts.

 How experienced is your team with mobile data collection?

-Some mobile data collection platforms offer simple premade surveys.
+Some mobile data collection software offers simple premade surveys.
 Others are built to support extremely complex workflows but require a high level of technical competence.
 Does your platform require custom development by an engineer in order to fit your needs or are all required features available in a self-service mode?
 Does it require any coding experience?
 Do you have an individual on staff who knows how to build and maintain an application on the platform you have selected?
 If not, does the platform offer training opportunities or have clear and easy-to-understand documentation on how it can be used?
 Be aware that even the best platforms require extra effort and experience in order to extract their full value.

 Indeed, in some cases, organizations have a team they entrust with building a custom solution, often built upon an open source platform.
 This can mean that the platform is built to precisely the needs of the program.
 However, as the complexity of the platform grows, so too does the complexity of setup and maintenance.
 At Dimagi, for instance, we have a team of about 15 developers working full time on the platform, including 2-3 engineers fully dedicated to keeping our production environments online, up-to-date, and bug-free.